 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

-If you own the Citi/AAdvantage Platinum Select Card or thinking about applying for it, there are a few changes you need to know about.
+If you own the Citi® / AAdvantage® Platinum Select® World Elite Mastercard® or thinking about applying for it, there are a few changes you need to know about.
 It’ll be easier to earn bonus miles and American Airlines travel credits, but you’ll also see a slight increase in the annual fee.
 Overall, the changes can help add more value to the Platinum Select for your daily purchases.

 Cardholders that spend more than $20,000 a year in total card purchases will benefit the most from the new card upgrades.
 Even if you only own this card for the complimentary American Airlines perks like free checked bags and priority boarding, these benefits remain intact and you have nothing to fear!